 Every marketing effort should come from your marketing goals.
 And setting SMART goals in marketing is a great way to get started.

 Too often when companies are looking to get started with integrated marketing, they go straight to the tools.
 What are the right keywords to rank for?
-Should we use Facebook, Twitter, or Google+?
+Should we use Facebook, Twitter, or LinkedIn?
 Should we be writing content four times a day or fifty seven times a month?
 Should we invest in this trade show or sponsor that event?

 Setting SMART Marketing Goals